 Last, but certainly not least: the quality of the content and the overall experience provided by a retailer on their website is of paramount importance to customer perception of the brand, and their likelihood of becoming a repeat visitor.

-Considering you only have around 6 seconds to capture a website visitor’s attention – and make a positive impression – it’s hugely important that the information they receive at the critical pre-purchase point of the funnel, the Primary Content, is held to the same standards of quality as any awareness or consideration content they may have encountered higher up in the funnel.
+Considering you only have around 6 seconds to capture a website visitor’s attention – and make a positive impression – it’s hugely important that the information they receive at the critical pre-purchase point of the funnel, the Performance Content, is held to the same standards of quality as any awareness or consideration content they may have encountered higher up in the funnel.

 Ultimately, a flashy, brand-elevating ad campaign will fail to translate into positive sentiment – and sales – if, when a consumer visits the website, they find that the shopping experience is lacking.
-Primary Content plays a crucial role both in upholding brand reputation and driving ROI on all marketing activity.
+Performance Content plays a crucial role both in upholding brand reputation and driving ROI on all marketing activity.

-Is your Primary Content under-performing?
+Is your Performance Content under-performing?

 To gain a better understanding of whether your Performance Content is hitting the mark, request a bespoke Quill Quality Score audit of your website below: